Institute for Language Sciences Labs

 The terminal

-Some frequent terms you’re going to encounter are “directory” and “command.”
+Some frequent terms you’re going to encounter are “directory” and “command” .

 Let’s start with directories.
-You can see your username in green and the current directory your in, in blue after “:”. now you just see “~”, this means you’re working in home folder.
+You can see your username in green and the current directory you’re in, in blue after “:”. now you just see “~”, this means you’re working in your home folder.

 Directories are, simply put, your folders.
-When you open your file manager, you’ll often see main folders like Downloads, Documents, Pictures, Music, and so on on your homepage.
-These same folders can also be accessed through the terminal using commands.
-Two basic and important commands are:
+When you open your file manager, you’ll often see main folders like Downloads, Documents, Pictures, etc in your home folder as shown down below.

 • ls — which lists the contents of the current directory